fedi007/work/README.md

   -p '{"spec": {"selector": {"app": "node-app", "version": "green"}}}'

+The setup is automated using a bash automation script , to run it do :

+chmod 777 automation.sh

+./automation.sh

 # Second Method , creating kubernetes cluster from EKS and using terraform :